Using CSS anchor positioning

 • A value of center acts as if both values are set to center (so, center center).

-Let's demonstrate some of these values; this example uses the same HTML and base CSS styes as the previous example, except that we've included a <select> element to enable changing the positioned element's inset-area value.
+Let's demonstrate some of these values; this example uses the same HTML and base CSS styes as the previous example, except that we've included a <select> element to enable changing the positioned element's position-area value.

 css